MirrorFly/White-Label-AI-Chatbot/README.md

 * **Personality:** Set the welcome message, fallback responses, and adjust the formality and tone.

 * **Model Selection:** Choose from multiple available AI models (OpenAI or Anthropic agents)
+* **SDK Key**: Create an SDK Key.
+You’ll need this to connect the chatbot to your web platform.

 ![MirrorFly Dashboard](./images/AI%20Voice%20Agent-Product-04.png)